graziastracquadanio/phrasebook/README.md

 The Phrasebook app is a web-based application that enables users to access a custom phrasebook, containing phrases they have created.

+## API documentation

+The API documentation is available at [this link](https://graziastracquadanio.github.io/phrasebook/openapi/dist/).

 ## Resources